Afghans in Pakistan: Legal challenges

 Thousands of Afghans were reported in Pakistani jails in May 2011, most of whom were arrested for offenses ranging from petty crimes to not having a proof of registration (PoR) card, Pakistani visa or Afghan passport.
-In 2007, 337 Afghan nationals "were arrested for illegally travelling to Saudi Arabia to perform Hajj on fake Pakistani passports.
-After serving prison sentences and paying fines, they were released on "the condition they will not enter Pakistan illegally again."
-In 2012, 278 Afghan nationals were arrested by intelligence agencies for possessing fake Pakistani CNICs.
-According to the Khyber Pakhtunkhwa Home and Tribal Affairs Department, "A number of Afghan refugees (have) managed to obtain fake CNICs from different National Database and Registration Authority (NADRA) offices, especially from Zhob, Loralai, Bhakkar, Muzafargarh, Thatta and Dera Ismail Khan".
-Khyber Pakhtunkhwa officials said that action would be taken against the Afghans and the Pakistanis who were involved in the fraud.
-"We have issued instructions to NADRA to start screening all the CNICs issued, which would help identify fake CNICs", a department official said.
+In 2007, 337 Afghan nationals were arrested for illegally travelling to Saudi Arabia to perform Hajj on fake Pakistani passports.
+After serving prison sentences and paying fines, they were released on the condition they will not enter Pakistan illegally again.

-Several Afghans were arrested by the Federal Investigation Agency at a passport office in Lahore involved in issuing fraudulent Pakistani CNICs and passports.
-According to sources, Afghan immigrants could pay as much as Rs150,000 to Rs200,000 to obtain Pakistani nationality documents.

 Issuing CNICs to the remaining registered Afghan nationals residing in Pakistan, many of which were born inside Pakistan, has been debated.
 Several Pakistani politicians objected to the idea; one said, "They have overstayed their welcome, scattered across our cities and taken up our jobs".
 The Pakistan Falah Party led a July 2016 protest against Afghan nationals in Haripur.

 Smuggling

 Smuggling became a major business after the establishment of the Durand Line in 1893, which is now controlled by a large organized-crime network on both sides of the border.
 Major items smuggled from Afghanistan into Pakistan have been opium, hashish, heroin, lumber, precious stones, copper, automobiles and electronics.

 The drugs trade and opium production in Afghanistan have taken a toll on Pakistan.
 According to a 2001 report, the Islamic Emirate of Afghanistan (the Taliban government) have been unable to stop the refining and export of heroin stockpiles through its borders.
 The immediate result has been the extensive smuggling of drugs into Pakistan.